Do-PFN: In-Context Learning for Causal Effect Estimation: Discussion

 \section{Discussion}

-We introduced Do-PFN, a pre-trained transformer leveraging ICL to meta-learn to predict interventional outcomes from observational data.
-Our empirical results on carefully controlled synthetic and hybrid synthetic-real-world setups suggest that Do-PFN outperforms a strong set of tabular and causal machine learning baselines, while performing competitively with equally expressive models which are provided the true underlying causal graph.
-Furthermore, Do-PFN performs strongly on small datasets, shows invariance to graph complexity and base treatment effects, and correctly accounts for uncertainty arising from unidentifiability.
-Nevertheless, we need to discuss a range of limitations and future work.
+We introduced Do-PFN, a pre-trained transformer leveraging ICL to learn to predict interventional outcomes from observational data.
+Our empirical results on carefully controlled synthetic setups suggest that Do-PFN performs better in different causal scenarios, and is more robust to the violation of commonly made assumptions, such as unconfoundedness, than a strong set of tabular and causal machine learning baselines.
+We also perform numerous ablation studies within our prior-distribution to elucidate Do-PFN's predictive behavior, and assess the calibration of our uncertainty estimates---showing both empirically and theoretically that Do-PFN effectively captures the uncertainty that arises from unidentifiability.

+Moving outside of our prior distribution, we perform an OOD analysis which shows that Do-PFN is robust to many forms of noise and non-linearities not seen explicitly during pre-training.
+Our evaluations on two semi-synthetic benchmarks show Do-PFN's competitive performance when unconfoundedness is satisfied, and especially strong performance in mediated scenarios when this assumption is not met.
+Nevertheless, we need to discuss a range of limitations:

-\paragraph{Real-world benchmarking} First, Do-PFN's generalization capability critically depends on its synthetic prior over SCMs $p(\psi)$, adequately capturing real-world causal complexity.
-As our current validation is mainly based on synthetic data, Do-PFN's robustness to prior-reality mismatches and its performance on diverse real-world datasets require further systematic exploration, alongside principled methods for prior design and validation, as well as comprehensive benchmarks for causal effect estimation.
-What makes us optimistic are our initial hybrid synthetic-real-world results and empirical findings from the community providing strong evidence that synthetic prior fitting can lead to strong real-world performance \citep{hollmann2025accurate, hootabular, reuter2025can}.
+First, Do-PFN's generalization capability critically depends on its synthetic prior over SCMs, $p(\psi)$, adequately capturing real-world causal complexity.
+As our current validation is based on synthetic data, Do-PFN's robustness to prior-reality mismatches and its performance on diverse real-world datasets require further systematic exploration, alongside principled methods for prior design and validation.
+What makes us optimistic are empirical findings providing strong evidence that synthetic prior fitting can lead to strong real-world performance \citep{hollmann2025accurate, hootabular, reuter2025can}, as well as first theoretical results \citep{nagler2023statistical}.